-His directing credits include the sketch and improv groups Taco Tuesdays, Geek Show, Lady Parts and KC Redheart.
+Ben’s directing credits include the sketch and improv groups Taco Tuesdays, Geek Show, Lady Parts and KC Redheart.
 He has performed at improv festivals in New York, Hawaii, Chicago, Carbondale (Illinois) and Kalamazoo (Michigan).

 When he’s not improvising, Ben writes, directs and edits short films with his fellow improvisers.
 “Dropping the Question” won the 2011 Audience Favorite award in Chicago’s 48 Hour Film competition.
 “Rimshots & Romance” was a finalist in the 2010 Chicago Short Comedy Video and Film Festival.
 You can see his work here, and here, and here.
+He also produces the Taco Chat podcast for Taco Tuesdays.

 Ben Bowman officially began his journey into improvisation in January of 2000.
 While living in Kalamazoo, Michigan, he started taking the beginning levels at the Second City Training Center in Chicago.
 Making the 300-mile round trip for more than two years, he finished the theater’s entry levels and graduated from the Second City Conservatory.
 His teachers included Dan Izzo, Abby Sher, Michael Gellman, Tim O’Malley and Anne Libera.